TURING SCHEME APPLICATION PROCESS AND DOCUMENTS REQUIRED FOR PAYMENTS

 1. Upload your Proof of Arrival documentation

-Proof of arrival must include your full name, date of arrival and the name of your host institution or country.
 Acceptable documentation includes boarding passes, or a letter signed by your host institution to confirm your arrival.
-If submitting a letter, please use the template linked above.
+If submitting a letter, please use this template.
 Please keep hold of your boarding passes as we may request this evidence from you later.

 The section below explains all the necessary documentation that needs to be submitted prior to each Turing payment.